Chart Color Schemes

 Infrastructure

-Broulee has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Broulee has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified no infrastructure projects that are expected to impact this area.
+No changes can impact an area's performance more than modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 0 projects that are expected to affect the area.
 Key projects include IRT Moruya Community-Integrated Seniors Housing, Moruya Bypass, Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, and Sydney-Canberra Rail Connectivity And Capacity.
+The following list outlines those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.